garico92/website/content/resources/miapp/index.md

 ---
-title: 'COnstraining baryonic physics in LSS'
+title: 'Constraining baryonic physics in LSS'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here